This Assignment Help will help you in finding information for assignment 2 - Annotated Bibliography

 A table or mindmap can be a useful strategy for doing this.

-Tip: As you search, you may come across more concepts or synonyms you can incorporate.
+Tip: As you search, you may come across more keywords or synonyms you can incorporate.
 Don't be afraid to change or modify your search as you go.

-Now you need to connect your search concepts together to form different search strategies.
+Now you need to connect your search concepts and keywords together to form different search strategies.
 The below table summarises how they work:

 The Library collection can be a useful starting point in locating information.